recoilme/slowpoke/README.md

 **How it work**

 Design is very simple.
-Keys stored in Btree (memory and disk).
-Vals stored on disk only.
+Keys are stored in Btree (memory and disk).
+Values stored on disk only.

-No optimization for ssd/mmap etc. Just files.
-Just work.

 **Server**